PX4/PX4-Autopilot/matlab/EKF_replay/readme.txt

 1) Ensure this ‘EKF_replay’ directory is in a location you have full read and write access and add it and all its subdirectories to your path.

-2) Create a ‘TestData’ sub-directory inside ‘EKF_replay’ directory
+2) Create a ‘TestData’ sub-directory under the ‘EKF_replay’ directory

+A sample dataset can be downloaded here: https://drive.google.com/file/d/0By4v2BuLAaCfSW9fWl9aSWNGbGs/view?usp=sharing

 3a) If replaying APM data: